AlexandreFenyo/net-monitor/README.md

 ### run the server

-Refer to your servlet container to find how to publish the
+Refer to your servlet container to find how to publish the war

 ## Install from the sources